 Of those suggestions that were properly directed to the NPCSC, over 90% (1116) targeted judicial interpretations.
 Of these, over 80% (921) were submitted in 2017 alone.
-Almost all sought review of single article in a single judicial interpretation: article 24 of the SPC’s second interpretation of the Marriage Law, in effect since 2004.
-This article stipulates that debt incurred by a spouse during the couple’s marriage should be paid off jointly, unless the other spouse can prove that the creditor and debtor agreed that the debt was personal.
+Almost all sought review of a single article in a single judicial interpretation: article 24 of the SPC’s second interpretation of the Marriage Law, in effect since 2004.
+This article provides that debt incurred by a spouse during the couple’s marriage should be paid off jointly, unless the other spouse can prove that the creditor and debtor agreed that the debt was personal.
 Many divorcees suddenly found themselves in financial predicament after the courts, citing article 24, ordered them to repay the (usually massive) debt their ex-spouses had incurred during the marriage without their knowledge.
 Just this week, the SPC replaced article 24 with a new judicial interpretation, after the LAC intervened earlier last year.

 The LAC has been reviewing recorded legislation on its own initiative since the early 2000s, even though active review was only codified in 2015 (Legislation Law art.
 99, para.
 3).
 It has reviewed every judicial interpretation sent for recording since 2006, and every administrative regulation since 2010.
-Because of the sheer volume of local regulations recorded, the LAC only conducts active review of them “in a focused manner.”
+Because of the sheer volume of local regulations recorded, the LAC conducts active review of them only “in a focused manner.”

 During active review, the LAC follows the same procedures for passive review when it is of the opinion that a recorded piece of legislation violates the Constitution or national laws.
 Since March 2013, the LAC has found five judicial interpretations inconsistent with laws, according to the R&R Report.
 We will discuss these cases in later installments of this series.

-As mentioned above, special review is employed to implement the Party’s major policy decisions, to ensure that lower-level legislation promptly adapt to amended national laws, to implement the NPCSC’s oversight plans, and to respond to hot issues in society.
+As mentioned above, special review is employed to implement the Party’s major policy decisions, to ensure that lower-level legislation promptly adapts to amended national laws, to implement the NPCSC’s oversight plans, and to respond to hot issues in society.
 The LAC’s R&R Report uses the following two occasions to illustrate the use of special review:

 - After the NPCSC had amended three batches of laws to eliminate quite a few administrative approval requirements, the LAC in 2015 reviewed 107 relevant local regulations, and found 30 inconsistent with the amended laws.

-- In early 2017, the Communist Party publicly disciplined multiple high-ranking officials in Gansu Province for having responsibility over the environmental deterioration in the Qilian Mountain National Nature Reserve that was in part attributed to local regulations that deliberately relax national law’s ban on certain activities within nature reserves.
+- In early 2017, the Communist Party publicly disciplined multiple high-ranking officials in Gansu Province for having responsibility over the environmental deterioration in the Qilian Mountain National Nature Reserve that was attributed in part to local regulations that deliberately relax national law’s ban on certain activities within nature reserves.
 After this event, the LAC conducted special review of 49 local regulations on nature reserves.

 Problems, Limitations & Next Steps

-The following is a non-exhaustive list of problems and limitations of the current R&R system that either the NPC itself, or other commentators (including us) have identified.
+The following is a non-exhaustive list of problems and limitations of the current R&R system that either the NPC itself or other commentators (including us) have identified.

 - Countless normative documents are still not subject to R&R. These include the hundreds of thousands (if not more) opinions, notices, and decisions that the various levels of governments issue every year.
 Many have no basis in law, but go uncorrected.
 Perhaps as a response to the rampancy of these problematic documents, the Communist Party in its 2014 Fourth Plenum Decision vows to “bring all normative documents within the scope of recording and review.”
 This decision remains to be implemented.